Hector-Daniel/Loan_Default_Predictions/README.md

    - Random Forest
    - Gradient descent
    - KNN
-   - Esenble learning
+6. Esenble learning
-   - Future importances
+7. Future importances
-7. AUC curve
+8. AUC curve analysis

 Finally the champion model was Random Forest, getting 0.62253, with that result this model finished in fourth position in the leader board